 Darren Prince: [00:31:34] Exactly.

-Darren Prince: [00:31:54] I don’t think I did.
-I think I realized it when I was sober when I and Kristen were writing the book.
-You were right because back then it was about the jeweler in the diamonds and I would have three or four beautiful models come into these shows with me and everybody wearing Prince of Cards jackets and I wasn’t Darren Prince anymore.
-I had an alter ego which is Prince of Cards.
-And this is the coolest thing in the world, whatever 16, 17, 18 walking in–
+Darren Prince: [00:31:54] I don't think I did.
+I think I realized it when I was sober, when me and Kristen were writing the book.
+You’re right, because back then it was about the jewelry and the diamonds and I would have three or four beautiful models coming to these shows with me and everybody wearing Prince of Cards jackets and I wasn't Darren Prince anymore.
+I had an alter ego, which was Prince of Cards.
+And this is the coolest thing in the world, whatever 16, 17, 18 walking in --

 Jordan Harbinger: [00:32:16] Satin jackets?